ariesti/ariesti.github.io/_posts/2016-10-20-mathilda-repo-site-launched.md

 tags: [mentoring, hack, do]
 ---

-I don't have that many friends, which makes me the perfect person to write about friendship.
+_I don't have that many friends, which makes me the perfect person to write about friendship.
+So here goes._

 In our lives, there are many types of friends.
 There’s the online friend, the offline friend, the Twitter friend, the Facebook friend, the blogging friend, the childhood friend, and nowadays, _the freelancer friend._

 **If there’s not at least one freelancer friend in your life, chances are you are it.**